Mainacx/CI-CD/README.md

-1. Create .env in web_server/server if not exist KEY=your_key
+1. Create .env in web_server/server if not exist:
+KEY=your_key
-2. Run
+2. Run:
 sudo docker-compose up --build